1) Research training

 - Dissemination and Outreach

 - Intellectual Property and Patents

 - Diversity and Inclusion in Science

 3) Professional skills training

-To prepare you for your next step in your career, whether inside or outside academia, a set of workshops will be offered to maximize your professional skills:
+To prepare the fellows for the next step in their career, whether inside or outside academia, a set of workshops is offered to maximize their professional skills:

 - Project Management

 - Leadership & Management Skills